EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

 #### Enable push support in Xcode

-Open /platforms/ios/yourproject.__xcworkspace__ (!) and go to your project's target and head over to "Capabilities" to toggle this switch:
+Open /platforms/ios/yourproject.__xcworkspace__ (!) and go to your project's target and head over to "Capabilities" to switch this on (if it isn't already):
 <img src="images/push-xcode-config.png" width="600px" alt="Push Xcode config"/>

 > Without this enabled you will receive push messages in the foreground, but **NOT in the background** / when the app is killed.